-The PPCoC Ranking and Prioritization met on Thursday, September 8th to make determinations on all Renewal CoC Projects.
-Please see the attached Priority Listing, which was voted on and approved by the PPCoC Governing Board today.
+The PPCoC Ranking and Prioritization met on Thursday, September 8th to make determinations on all CoC Projects Applicants for the FY2022 CoC NOFO Competition.
+Please see the attached letter with Homeward Pikes Peak's Funding Decision and the CoC Priority Listing, which was voted on and approved by the PPCoC Governing Board today.

-Congratulations, all three of Homeward Pikes Peak's Renewal CoC Projects were awarded additional Reallocation funds from an Eliminated CoC Renewal Project.
+Congratulations!
+All three of Homeward Pikes Peak's Renewal CoC Projects were placed in Tier 1 Funding and awarded additional Reallocation funds from an Eliminated CoC Renewal Project.
 Here are your award amounts recommended by the PPCoC Ranking and Prioritization Committee: